Jane Elson’s second book doesn’t disappoint and raises the profile Asperger’s in this heart felt tale of friendship, fear and flying.

 Jane struggled with school, especially for her spelling.
 She was ridiculed and given no support for her struggles with literacy.
 ‘I am actually dyslexic but this was not spotted at school so I was always in trouble for my messy spelling and writing!
 This made me hate school but I always loved stories.’

 Despite this, she now has written two books.
 She uses her writing struggles as motivation and if you look on her website you can see that she is trying to give children the support she didn’t have.
 Whilst looking for information about Jane I automatically went to her website and was thrilled with it.
-[It was nice to see how accessible it was so anyone having their child read her books can send them to the website as it is designed for them.]

 Despite struggling with writing at school, from interviews with the author, you can see that she has always had a talent for writing stories and so it is no surprise that her books are fantastic.
 Jane is a really lovely person and her frankness is brilliant to hear and will hopefully motivate other people that struggle with dyslexia to realise their dreams of writing and not let dyslexia bar the way.
 Jane says that dyslexic people have to work twice as hard but she has shown everyone that it is worth the hard work as her novels are well-written and thought-provoking.

 Find it at Amazon: How to Fly with Broken Wings